Cockapoo Advice guide (Before you buy)

 Introduction to other pets

 Introducing two dogs is best done outdoors.
-Be calm during the introduction and ensure you control both dogs.
-Let them sniff each other from a safe distance, but monitor their body language for signs of aggression.
-Don’t scold the older dog for growling; separate them if this happens.
+Be calm during the introduction and ensure you are in control of both dogs.
+Let them sniff each other from a safe distance but monitor the body language for signs of aggression.
+Don’t scold the older dog for growling but separate them instead if this happens.

 Feed them separately to prevent any mealtime competition.